 Comprehensive Needs Assessment 4

 Demographics 4

-Student Learning 11
+Student Learning 12

-School Processes & Programs 15
+School Processes & Programs 16

-Perceptions 23
+Perceptions 24

-Priority Problem Statements 31
+Priority Problem Statements 32

-Goals 32
+Goals 33

-Goal 1: Improve student learning in Reading and English through improved instructional practice (Strategic Priority 1).
-33

-Goal 2: Improve student learning in Math through improved instructional practice (Strategic Priority 2).
-36
+Goal 1: Increase the percentage of 9-12 grade students who score meets grade level or above on STAAR (State of Texas Assessment of Academic Readiness) Reading from 50% to 51% by August 2025.
+(Strategic Priority 1) 33

+Goal 2: Campus will Increase the percentage of 9-12 grade students who score meets grade level or above on STAAR Mathematics from 0% to 15% by August 2025.
+(Strategic Priority 2) 36

-Goal 3: Make all MBLC students future ready by increasing their college, career, and military readiness.
+Goal 3: Make all MBLC students future ready by increasing their college, career, and military readiness scores.
 (CCMR) (Strategic Priority 3) 38

-Goal 4: MBLC will build a thriving learning community as indicated on a numerical score of 80 or higher on the balance score card (Strategic Priority 4) 40
+Goal 4: Campus will build a thriving learning community as indicated on a numerical score of 80 or higher on the campus balanced scorecard.
+(Strategic Priority 4) 40

-Goal 5: Create the conditions at MBLC to improve staff satisfaction as determined by the Organized Health Inventory (Strategic Priority 5).
-44
+Goal 5: Campus will improve staff satisfaction as determined by the Organizational Health Inventory (OHI) (Strategic Priority 5).
+45

-Goal 6: Engage parents, industry, and community partners to enrich the experience of students and staff and to establish Seguin ISD as an integral part of the community thus increasing our community's perception (Strategic Priority 6) s 46
+Goal 6: Campus will improve student, staff, parent, and community perception as determined by the Net Promoter score.
+(Strategic Priority 6) 48

-Goal 7: MBLC will work to Maintain our A rating (Strategic Priority 7) 50
+Goal 7: Campus will be rated A or B by August 2025 (Strategic Priority 7) 53

-Targeted Support Strategies 52
+Targeted Support Strategies 56

-Additional Targeted Support Strategies 53
+Additional Targeted Support Strategies 57

-State Compensatory 54
+State Compensatory 58

-Budget for Mercer-Blumberg Learning Center 55
+Budget for Mercer-Blumberg Learning Center 58

-Personnel for Mercer-Blumberg Learning Center 55
+Personnel for Mercer-Blumberg Learning Center 58

-Campus Funding Summary 55